Interactive Arts and Media

 Associate professor and gaming guru Tom Dowd works hard to make gaming fun.

 In 1989, Tom Dowd dreamt up Shadowrun, a tabletop roleplaying game that mingles cyberpunk dystopian settings with old-school magic.
 In intervening years, the Shadowrun universe has grown to include a trading card game, four video games, two magazines and more than 50 novels (with a handful written by Dowd).

-Today, Dowd expands on more than 20 years in the gaming industry as a part-time faculty member in the Interactive Arts and Media Department, where he specializes in high-level game production classes, and as associate dean of the School of Media Arts.
-Here, he talks about his humble warehouse beginnings, what makes Columbia College Chicago’s game design program one of a kind, and the most important element of game design: fun.
+Today, Dowd expands on more than 20 years in the gaming industry as an associate professor in the Interactive Arts and Media Department, where he specializes in high-level game production classes.
+He also serves as associate dean of the School of Media Arts.
+Here, Dowd talks about his humble warehouse beginnings, what makes Columbia College Chicago’s game design program one of a kind, and the most important element of game design: fun.

 How did you get started with game design?